BauplanLabs/eudoxia/README.md

     return suspensions, assignments
 ```

-Generate a starter scheduler with `eudoxia init`:
+For convenience, you can generate starter code for a scheduler with `eudoxia init`:

 ```
 eudoxia init mysim.toml -s myscheduler